-Electrons freed by the interaction of sunlight with semiconductor materials in PV cells are captured in an electric current.
+Electrons freed by the interaction of sunlight with the semiconductor materials in PV cells are captured in an electrical current.

 PV allows you to produce electricity without noise or air pollution - from a clean renewable source.
 A PV system never runs out of fuel, and it won't increase U.S. oil imports.

 The basic building block of PV technology is the solar "cell."

 Multiple PV cells are connected to form a PV "module," the smallest PV component sold commercially.
 Modules range in power output from about 10 watts to 310 watts.
 A PV system connected or "tied" to the utility grid has these components: